josiahphua/random_nric_gen/README.md

 ## App Demo
 <img src="https://github.com/josiahphua/random_nric_gen/raw/master/src/lib/nric_generator_example.gif" alt="App Demo Gif" style="width: 50%;">
+As I was using an external recording app, the quality of the app is not the same the as the gif above.

 ## Testing
 Simple Testing is done to check for rendering and proper functioning of component. <br/>